anskarl/LoMRF/doc/0_quick_start.md

 Specifically, we will represent the following scenario:

-1. At time-point 2, the hunter shoots.
+1. At time-point 2, the hunter shoots with empty gun.
 2. At time-point 3, the hunter loads the gun.
-3. At time-point 5, the hunter shoots.
+3. At time-point 5, the hunter shoots with loaded gun.
-4. At time-point 9, the hunter loads the gun.
+4. At time-point 9, the hunter reloads the gun.
-5. Finally at time-point 11, the hunter the hunter shoots again.
+5. Finally at time-point 11, the hunter shoots again.

-Furthermore the time sequence (0 to 13) is represented ground `Next` predicates.
 This scenario is represented by the following ground predicates:

 ```lang-none
 Happens(Shoot, 2)